Kidapt/kidaptive-sdk-js/README.md

 #### KidaptiveSdk.learnerManager.updateAbilityEstimates()

 Updates the models associated with the current app and selected learner.
 The return value is a [Promise] which resolves when the ability estimates have been updated from the server.
 Once this function has resolved, the getters for the ability estimates can be used.

+When the SDK is configured to tier 3 or greater, the ability estimates could be updated by the local IRT.
+The server ability estimates will only replace the client ability estimates if the server ability estimate timestamps are newer than the client ability estimate timestamps.
+This prevents this function from overwriting the up to date client ability estimates with out of date server estimates.

 This function is automatically called from [KidaptiveSdk.learnerManager.selectActiveLearner()](#kidaptivesdklearnermanagerselectactivelearnerproviderlearneridstring).